Azure/portaldocs/portal-sdk/generated/portalfx-telemetry-getting-started.md

 <a name="getting-started-programmatic-access-onboarding-request-form"></a>
 ### Onboarding Request Form
 ---
-1. Have you emailed [Ibiza Telemetry](mailto:ibiza-telemetry@microsoft.com) to discuss the percieved gap between our standard offerings and your needs?
+1. Have you emailed [Ibiza Telemetry](mailto:ibiza-telemetry@microsoft.com) to discuss the perceived gap between our standard offerings and your needs?

 1. What is your team name?